underscoreio/underscoreio/src/_posts/2017-05-29-why-we-open-sourced-our-books.md

 ## Why Open Source?

-Open sourcing our books is something we've been considering for a while.
+Open sourcing our books is something we've been considering for some time.
 For a while now we've had two free and open source books, [Creative Scala][creative-scala] and [The Type Astronaut's Guide to Shapeless][shapeless].
 These books have reached an order-of-magnitude more people than our paid books.
 On the other hand, we're not making money[^paper] from our free books, and it takes a long time to write a book.
 When we considered the tradeoffs we decided that the contribution to the Scala community